 However, the company was also aware of more than 15 other car collisions involving front-impact where victims were non-fatally injured and the airbags did not deploy.

 According to GM, the company will notify owners, and dealers will replace defective switches at no charge.
 No date on when vehicle owners will be notified has been set.
 Until then, GM is advising vehicle owners they should remove non-essential items from their key rings.
 Heavy key rings and bad roads could increase the risk of the switch moving out of the run position.

 In 2010, Chevy Cobalts and Pontiac G5s were recalled due to an issue with the vehicles power steering.
 The power assist motor could fail in affected vehicles and lead to loss of steering assist making it difficult for drivers to maneuver their car at low speeds.

 If you or a loved one has been injured an accident with an affected vehicle or while driving an affected vehicle, the victim may be entitled to compensation.
-Contact our auto accident lawyers today by calling or texting 1-800-706-3000 for more information.
+Contact our auto accident lawyers today by calling 1-800-706-3000 for more information.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.